 III.
 The Peloponnesian War and the Post-Classical Age

 The glory of Athens grew top-heavy by the later decades of the fifth century BCE.
-Made greedy by the wealth they had come to expect over time, the Athenians started expanding their realm by force.
+Made greedy over time by the wealth they had come to expect, the Athenians started expanding their realm by force.
 In response, Sparta initiated a war with Athens in 431 BCE in an effort to curb the Athenians' imperialistic designs, a quest for world domination as the Spartans saw it.

-The period after Alexander is called the Hellenistic Age.
+The period after Alexander's lifetime is called the Hellenistic Age.
 Alexander had died without siring a legitimate heir, giving his generals carte blanche to seize and divide up his vast realm.
 These so-called diadochoi ("successors") inaugurated three centuries of internecine conflict in the eastern Mediterranean area.
-Governed by one of Alexander's generals Ptolemy and a long line of his descendants, Egypt was the only of these "successor states" to thrive and enjoy any stability, and indeed a Hellenized ("Greek-ified") Egypt did prosper, becoming a home-away-from-home for many post-Classical Greek authors.
+Governed by Ptolemy, one of Alexander's generals, followed by a long line of his descendants, Egypt was the only of these "successor states" to thrive and enjoy any stability, and indeed a Hellenized ("Greek-ified") Egypt did prosper, becoming a home-away-from-home for many post-classical Greek authors.
 The discovery there of thousands of papyri (scraps of "paper") with Greek writing on them, dating to the third century BCE onward, is evidence of the large number of Greek speakers who moved into Egypt in the Hellenistic Age.
 Thus, the Greeks' business interests continued to expand even after the Macedonian conquest, many becoming very wealthy in the course of their cosmopolitan commercial adventures.

 But, if well-fed and secure, they were also lost and unhappy amidst their materialistic bliss.
 One of the consequences of Alexander's dominion was to show what a small and insignificant place Greece actually was in the larger—the much larger!—world.
 Ironically, then, as the Greeks' monetary worth rose, their sense of self-importance declined.
 It grew ever harder, for instance, to believe that the Greek gods who presumably controlled the whole planet—and such an expansive domain it had proven to be!—would choose to live on a cold, medium-sized mountain in northern Greece, especially when it was now widely recognized that they could reside in an excellent vacation spot like Egypt.
 The Olympian religion, which had already suffered severe setbacks during the intellectual turmoil of the Classical Age, started to falter seriously.

 While not wholly discarding their ancestors' religion, many Hellenistic Greeks joined foreign cults in a search for greater meaning and direction in life.
-Some put religious structures aside altogether and indulged in "philosophies," essentially cults based on logical argumentation but in reality belief systems of a sort.
-Spawned in the wake of Socrates and Plato, these philosophies dictated ways of living that could be "deduced" through proper reasoning.
+Some put religious structures aside altogether and indulged in philosophies, essentially cults based on logical argumentation, but in reality they were still belief systems of a sort.
+Spawned in the wake of Socrates and Plato, these philosophies dictated ways of living that could be deduced through proper reasoning.

-The most important of these in the long run was Stoicism, a philosophy centering around the premise that the universe is essentially "good" and, therefore, suffering exists for the very purpose of building a better tomorrow.
-The "logical" response to this situation, the Stoics preached, is to distance oneself from any feelings of pain or remorse, to push aside emotion and understand that things will turn out for the better even if they do not seem that way at the moment.
-Thus, people should focus on their duty and ignore as much as possible the pain encountered in the passage through life.
-Stoicism has influenced a wide range of people then and now, from Saint Paul's conception of Christianity to Gene Roddenbery's depiction of Vulcans in Star Trek.
+The most important of these in the long run was Stoicism, a philosophy centering around the premise that the universe is essentially good and, therefore, suffering exists for the very purpose of building a better tomorrow.
+The logical response to this situation, the Stoics preached, is to distance oneself from any feelings of pain or remorse, to push aside emotion and understand that things will turn out for the better even if they do not seem that way at the moment.
+Thus, people should focus on their duty and ignore the pain encountered in the passage through life as much as possible.
+Stoicism has influenced a wide range of people then and now, from Saint Paul's conception of Christianity to Gene Roddenberry's depiction of Vulcans in Star Trek.

 The history of Greece is a tale of glory and folly, of inordinate success and incalculable waste.
 Perhaps because our strengths as humans almost invariably come from the same sources as our weaknesses—to wit, the blindness that leads many to be taken in by others also makes them brave in the face of overwhelming danger—the same things that had fostered the civilization of the ancient Greeks precipitated its fall, their unwavering belief in themselves and the conviction that their ways were the right ways, the best ways, and finally the only ways.
 In particular, the greed that drove the Peloponnesian War and fomented all its disasters for Athens and Greece alike was part and parcel of the Athenians' determination to improve themselves and their way of life.
 That is, the fire that sparked the Classical Age also incinerated it.

-The Greeks built their civilization, a culture outstripping all previous ones in Western Europe, from the thin soil of their homeland, and then threw it all away fighting among themselves over those same dusty stones.
-In the end, their sense of self-worth was both their triumph and their downfall.
-It makes sense, then, that tragedy is one of their most enduring achievements.
+From the thin soil of their homeland, the pre-classical Greeks had built their civilization, a culture outstripping all previous ones in Europe, and then threw it all away fighting amongst themselves over those same dusty stones.
+In the end, the Greeks' sense of self-worth was both their triumph and their downfall.
+As that is the theme of so many classical tragedies, it makes sense that drama became one of their most enduring achievements.